 expensive motorhome or RV because they don't have access to a large enough vehicle as well as limited storage space at home where they could park such an enormous piece of machinery all year round (worrying about

 snow damage in winter months being one example).

 How Do You Hook Up a Fifth Wheel Hitch?

 If you're a newbie, don't try to do this yourself.
 There are a lot of steps and it's important to get the right setup in the first place.
 It's also not something a person can learn overnight.
 It takes some practice, but if you want to save money on your

-next trip, it might be worth while considering doing it yourself.
+next trip, it might be while considering doing it yourself.
 You'll need a fifth wheel installation kit, which comes with everything you need except for tools that are easy enough to find at any hardware store

 or truck stop along your route (it's helpful if they have one).
 If there isn't anything nearby where you'll be staying during your trip, call ahead and make sure they have what they need so they can order them if